-Mallet finger this occurs when an object strikes the tip of a finger forcing it to bend in a downward position.
-The tendon then becomes unattached from the bone and the finger can no longer straighten at the tip of the finger otherwise known as the distal phalanx.
+Mallet finger this occurs when an object strikes the tip of a finger, forcing it to bend in a downward position.
+The tendon then becomes unattached from the bone, and the finger can no longer straighten at the tip of the finger. otherwise known as the distal phalanx.

 Mallet Finger Symptoms

-- Swelling at the distal interphalangeal joint (last joint of the finger)
+Swelling at the distal interphalangeal joint (last joint of the finger).

-Inability to straighten the finger at the distal interphalangeal joint
+Inability to straighten the finger at the distal interphalangeal joint.

-- The finger is held in a bent position.
+The finger is held in a bent position.